Council support for street play

 - Three Useful Case Studies

 The benefits of regular resident-led playing out sessions – both for children and whole street communities – align with the priorities of local authorities.
 This is a very simple, low-cost way to get children physically active, increase neighbourliness, and grow active citizenship.
 Most of the work is done by residents, with support from Playing Out and local organisations.
 The council simply needs to make it easy for people to get on with it.
-You can read more about impact and evidence here and the legal basis here.
+You can read more about impact and evidence here.

 - A simple application procedure